Kendrick Bourne Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Matchup vs. New York

-- Against the Jets, Bourne has averaged 38.5 receiving yards per game over his two career matchups, 15.0 more than his over/under for Sunday's game.
+- Bourne is averaging 38.5 receiving yards per game in two career matchups against the Jets, 15.0 more than his receiving yards prop bet over/under for Sunday's game (23.5).

 Recent Performances

-- In last week's game against the Cowboys, Bourne was targeted two times and racked up one catch for 75 yards (75 yards per catch) and scored one touchdown.
+- In last week's game against the Cowboys, Bourne was targeted two times and racked up one catch for 75 yards (75 yards per reception) and scored one touchdown.

-- In his last three games, Bourne has nine catches (on 10 targets) for 159 yards and one touchdown, averaging 53.0 yards per game.
+- Bourne has grabbed nine passes (10 targets) for 159 yards (53.0 per game) and has one touchdown over his last three outings.

 Bourne's New England Teammates